Skip to main content

 );

-Import the value of user_id from existing data into the dictionary table, establishing the mapping of user_id to integer values:
+Write the user_id values from existing data into the dictionary table to map user_id to corresponding integer values:

 insert into dictionary_tbl(user_id)